applicaster/zapp-push-plugin-firebase/README.md

 # This repo is DEPRECATED!!

-Plugin migrate to monorepo: https://github.com/applicaster/Zapp-Frameworks
+Plugin has been migrated to monorepo: https://github.com/applicaster/Zapp-Frameworks

 # zapp-push-plugin-firebase